MontiCore/monticore/docs/BestPractices-Symbols-Scopes.md

 Specific languages (e.g. `CD`) may provide specific symbols, of specific kinds.
-A symbol import of these symbols into another language `L1` has to cope with potentially unkown kinds of symbols, even though the superclass could be known.
+A symbol import of these symbols into another language `L1` has to cope with potentially unknown kinds of symbols, even though the superclass could be known.
 E.g. `TypeSymbol` is extended by `CDTypeSymbol` providing e.g. additional visibility information.
 Upon loading an `CD`-symboltable into an `L1`-tool